AP European History Units: All 9 Units Explained

 The story starts with the Renaissance.
 It was a time when people started thinking differently about art, science, and the world.
 Humanism focused on human potential rather than just religion.

 The printing press spread new ideas faster.
-There were strong rulers called New Monarchs who began to build powerful nation-states.
+Strong rulers called New Monarchs began to build powerful nation-states.

 The Age of Exploration followed.
-Europeans discovered new trade routes and continents, beginning global trade and colonization.
+Europeans found new trade routes and continents, beginning global trade and colonization.

 Main ideas: cultural change, new technology, and the rise of strong governments.